 Android 6.0 Marshmallow is finally here, and it’s just as sweet as we were expecting.
 The user interface is very much like Lollipop, but Google has packed in a lot of cool new features that you might not realize are there.
-That’s why we put together this guide, to help you get the most out of your Marshmallow update.
+That’s why we put together this guide — to help you get the most out of your Marshmallow update.

-How to use Google Now on Tap
+How to use Screen search

 How to control Dozing apps